 SeaSisters 2.0: Innovating Seas and Launching New Experiences

 Behind the scenes, we worked hard to improve as an organisation.
 Sometimes, progress felt slow, especially amidst an economic crisis, with power cuts and fuel shortages.
-‘Simple’ things, like reactivating a bank account, could take up days, including lots of paperwork, patience and perseverance.
+‘Simple’ things, like reactivating a bank account, could take up weeks, including lots of paperwork, patience and perseverance.
 However, step by step, we made improvements.

 A significant accomplishment was launching our new experiences for tourists: the SeaSisters Experience Day and the Full Moon Women’s Circle.
 Both experiences have a ‘double empowerment’ effect, connecting tourists and the local community meaningfully, with all profits supporting our Swim & Surf program.
 We’re thrilled that these events became a success, enriching the perspectives of many tourists.
 Let us share one review: